 Note to Parents: Students must work daily at least 5 days a week on their math homework.
 Only this type of systematic practice will produce math mastery and a good math grade.
 Most students who try to complete all work in only 1 session a week are doomed to fail.
 Parents are to supervise the timely completion of all homework assignments.
-Why Saxon Math?

-Updated 5/12/2021 14 | P a g e More than 25 years of independent effectiveness research, test results and field testing provide clear evidence that the Saxon Algebra 1, Geometry and Algebra 2 series results in immediate, dramatic and sustained high levels of student performance.
+Why Saxon Math? - More than 25 years of independent effectiveness research, test results and field testing provide clear evidence that the Saxon Algebra 1, Geometry and Algebra 2 series results in immediate, dramatic and sustained high levels of student performance.
 The program employs a proven pedagogy of incremental instruction; new concepts and strategies are introduced in easily assimilated pieces, building upon concepts students have already learned and mastered.

 Saxon Math 7/6 (6th grade) - Linda Hendrix - This yearlong course (32 weeks) covers the Saxon 7/6 textbook in a classroom setting.
 MATH 7/6 introduces the concepts, procedures, and vocabulary your student needs to be successful in upper-level algebra and geometry courses.
 Covers compound interest; functions and coordinate graphing; integers; exponential expressions; divisibility concepts; prime factorization; ratios and proportions; radius, circumference and pi; statistics and probability; and complementary and supplementary angles.
 The teacher will test on a regular basis.
 This is a 6th grade course.
-Time: Tuesdays; 8/24-12/14/21 and 1/11-5/3/22; 2:45-4:15 pm Cost: \$795; after 7/4 \$810; after 8/4 \$825 (32-week class).
-(See special rates on package deals for 6/7 grades.)
-Students who make an A or B in Saxon 7/6 may move to Algebra 1⁄2 next year.
-Students who make a C or below should move to Saxon Math 8/7 next year.
+Time: Tuesdays; 2:45-4:15 pm

+Dates: Fall 8/23-12/13/22 and Spring 1/10-5/2/23 Cost: \$795: 8/1 - \$825 (32-week class).

+Students who make an A or B in Saxon 7/6 may move to Algebra 1⁄2 next year and C students should move to Saxon 8/7.

 Saxon Math 8/7 (7th grade) - Sue Rothberg - Saxon Math 8/7 is a comprehensive middle school level course in arithmetic and geometry, as well as beginning algebra.
 This 32-week course also covers some basic geometry with measuring lengths, angles, perimeters, and areas.
 In beginning algebraic concepts it covers solving for unknowns and balancing equations.
 This course focuses on decimals, ratios, percent, and word problems.
 The teacher will test on a regular basis.
 This is a 7th grade course.
 ZOOM STUDY GROUP: Mrs. Rothberg will set up a schedule to meet with students on some Fridays for a Math 8/7 study session.
-Time: Wednesdays; 8/25-12/15/21 and 1/12-5/4/22; 2:45-4:15 pm
+Time: Tuesday 2:45-4:15 pm